igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 To minimize unintentional exposure of information, loss bits provide an explicit loss signal -- a preferred way to share information per {{!RFC8558}}.

-{{QUIC-TRANSPORT}} allows changing Connection IDs in the middle of a connection to reduce the likelihood of a passive observer linking old and new subflows to the same device.
-Hence, a QUIC implementation would need to reset all counters when it changes Connection ID used for outgoing packets.
+{{QUIC-TRANSPORT}} allows changing Connection IDs in the middle of a QUIC connection to reduce the likelihood of a passive observer linking old and new subflows to the same device.
+Hence, a QUIC implementation would need to reset all counters when it changes a Connection ID used for outgoing packets.
 It would also need to avoid incrementing Unreported Loss counter for loss of packets sent with a different Connection ID.

 Accurate loss information allows identification and correlation of network conditions upstream and downstream of the observer.
 This could be a powerful